 Head off on an adventure with Voxel!

-The story began three years ago, with the creation and launch of the Materio3D brand—a new filament product for 3D printing made entirely in Quebec.
-Synchronicity was mandated to develop all branding for the product—from the product’s name to packaging and production.
-It turned out to be a full immersion into a new technology that was rapidly expanding and had a bright future.
+In the process of the creation and launch of the Materio3D brand—a new filament product for 3D printing made entirely in Quebec, Berger Maclan was mandated to develop all branding for the product—from the product’s name to packaging and production, and it turned out to be a full immersion into a new technology that was rapidly expanding and had a bright future.
 And what an immersion!
-After the launch of Materio3D, shareholder François Lahey of Voxel Factory asked Synchronicity to be an integral part of their 3D printing company’s core development.
+After the launch of Materio3D, shareholder François Lahey of Voxel Factory asked Berger Maclan to be an integral part of their 3D printing company’s core development.

-Since then, Voxel and Synchronicity have formed a close relationship, and the studio is honoured to be an active an ongoing contributor to the brand’s image.
+Since then, Voxel and Berger Maclan have formed a close relationship, and the studio is honoured to be an active an ongoing contributor to the brand’s image.
 This was the kind of project that started like any other—with no end in sight.
 And in this case, the experience has been nothing but positive!
 This business relationship is not only captivating and dynamic, it’s also blossomed into a friendship that has taken the adventure to new heights.
-Stay tuned: A Voxel Factory launch is planned in summer 2018 for Vancouver!

 PHOTOS: Marc in Boston at Formlabs /The team at the MMTS 2018 Trade Show at Place Bonaventure — Montreal/Opening in Vancouver